doctorfree/nvim-lazyman/README.md

 ## Neovim lazy configuration manager

-This repository includes my Neovim configuration using Lua, Lazy, and Mason.
-In addition, it can be used to install, initialize, and/or remove multiple Neovim configurations.
+The Lazyman project can be used to install, initialize, and/or remove multiple Neovim configurations.
 Several popular Neovim configurations are supported including [AstroNvim](https://astronvim.com), [Kickstart](https://github.com/nvim-lua/kickstart.nvim), and [LazyVim](https://github.com/LazyVim/LazyVim).

+In addition, Lazyman includes my Neovim configuration using Lua, Lazy, and Mason.

 When used in conjunction with Neovim 0.9 or later the installation and initialization of Neovim configurations are placed in separate directories